Chart Color Schemes

 Broken Hill is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Broken Hill's dwellings, as per the latest Census, consisted of 94.9% houses and 5.1% other dwellings.
-This distribution mirrors Non-Metro NSW's figures at 94.9% houses and 5.1% other dwellings.
-Home ownership in Broken Hill stood at 43.9%, comparable to Non-Metro NSW, with mortgaged properties at 31.3% and rented ones at 24.8%.
-The median monthly mortgage repayment was $867, aligning with the Non-Metro NSW average.
-Weekly rent in Broken Hill was $220, compared to Non-Metro NSW's $205.
-Nationally, Broken Hill's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Broken Hill's dwelling structures, as per the latest Census, consisted of 94.9% houses and 5.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is comparable to Non-Metro NSW's figures of 94.9% houses and 5.1% other dwellings.
+Home ownership in Broken Hill was at 43.9%, similar to Non-Metro NSW, with the remaining dwellings either mortgaged (31.3%) or rented (24.8%).
+The median monthly mortgage repayment in the area was $867, aligning with Non-Metro NSW's average, while the median weekly rent figure was $220, compared to Non-Metro NSW's $205.
+Nationally, Broken Hill's median monthly mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing